manga109/public-annotations/README.md

 # License
-The annotations of comic onomatopoeia dataset (COO) belong to [Aizawa Yamakata Matsui Lab](http://www.hal.t.u-tokyo.ac.jp/lab/en/index_1.xhtml) and are licensed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+The annotations of comic onomatopoeia dataset (COO) and Manga109Dialog belong to [Aizawa Yamakata Matsui Lab](http://www.hal.t.u-tokyo.ac.jp/lab/en/index_1.xhtml) and are licensed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)